aosihfvdps/Language-Exchange-Topics-Propmts/HouseHunting.md

 5. Ask for a receipt.

-6. Ask how often do you need to pay the rent
+6. Ask how often do you need to pay the rent.

 7. There is also tenancy deposit that you need to pay.
 The legal amount of it in Taiwan is 2 months of the rent.
 If you damaged anything of the apartment, they would take money directly from the deposit.